|Trip Date: 09/22/2017

 crossing of the stream which allows for an alternate way across to

 continue on the trail to the south.
-The snow on the other side of
+The snow on the other

 the stream made the scramble up that side a little on the harrowing